DimensionDev/Maskbook/packages/encryption/src/encryption/README.md

 It is connected to the Persona or the Profile.

-It is used to encrypt some message to themself to allow them to decrypt the message later.
+It is used to encrypt some message to themselves to allow them to decrypt the message later.

 ## Steps: